smhongok/diffbmp/README.md

-# Circle Art
+# DiffBMP

 ## Overview

-This project provides tools and methodologies for creating and evaluating svg-based vector art from images.
-It includes initialization techniques, rendering methods, and evaluation scripts aimed at comparing the effectiveness and quality of various svgsplat art generation algorithms.
+DiffBMP provides tools and methodologies for fast differentiable painting with any image primitives.
+It includes initialization techniques, rendering methods, and evaluation scripts aimed at comparing the effectiveness and quality of various vector art generation algorithms.

 ## Requirements